ooni/spec/backends/th-007-nwcth.md

     - `domain`: domain to resolve (or IP address)
 - output:
     - `m`: a `DNSMeasurement`
-    - `addrs`: resolved IP addresses
 - algorithm:
+    1. if `domain` is an IP address, add it to `m.addrs` and return
-    1. perform DNS resolution for `domain` using `https://dns.google/dns-query`
+    2. perform DNS resolution for `domain` using `https://dns.google/dns-query`
-    2. on failure, fill `m.failure` and return
+    3. on failure, fill `m.failure` and return
-    3. save resolved addresses using `addrs`
+    4. save resolved addresses using `m.addrs`
-    4. return
+    5. return

 ### TCPConnector